-Campsites at Pinnacles Campground can be reserved in advance by calling (877) 444-6777 or online at recreation.gov or hipcamp.com.
+Campsites at Pinnacles Campground can be reserved in advance by calling (877) 444-6777 or online at recreation.gov.
 You shouldn’t need to make a reservation too far in advance, but note that standard powered and non-powered sites can be reserved up to 6 months in advance and group sites can be reserved up to one year in advance.
-There are 99 non-powered tent sites, 36 powered RV sites, and 14 non-powered group sites.
+Pinnacles Campground has 99 non-powered tent sites, 36 powered RV sites, and 14 non-powered group sites.
 Tent sites can be booked for $23 per night and RV sites for $36 per night.
 Group sites are $75 for ten people or fewer and $110 if the group has 11 to 20 people.
-In addition to the campsite fees, there is a $20 per vehicle fee to enter Pinnacles National Park.
+In addition to the campsite fees, Pinnacles National Park has a $15 per vehicle entry fee.
 National park passes like the annual America the Beautiful Pass are accepted in place of entry fees.
 Additionally, those with senior passes or access passes (for the permanently disabled) receive 50% off the price of campsites.
-Read more about park fees and passes at the fees page for Pinnacles National Park (all prices as of July, 2014).
+Read more about park fees and passes at the fees page for Pinnacles National Park (all prices as of 2017).

 To get to the campground: Take Highway 101 north to King City and exit on First Street (exit 281).
 Turn right at the end of the ramp, heading north on First Street for 1.3 miles.
 The road makes a sharp right turn and becomes Lyons Street/Country Road G13.
 Take G13 out of the city, northeast for 14.3 to a T-junction with Route 25.
 Turn left and drive 14.2 miles to an intersection with Route 146.
 Turn left onto Route 146, following signs for Pinnacles National Park.
 Drive west into the park for just under two miles and turn left at the visitor center and general store to reach the campground (if you come to the East Entrance Station, you missed the turn).